eckinger/Erdos-Renyi/README.md

 # Erdos-Renyi
-replicating from Think Complexity by Allen B. Downey
+working from Think Complexity by Allen B. Downey